FOREX-Euro slips slightly but seen supported ahead of ECB

 By Lisa Twaronite

-TOKYO, Sep 5 (Reuters) - The euro dipped slightly against the dollar in Asian trading on Wednesday, but underlying support for the single currency stayed intact ahead of a European Central Bank meeting on Thursday that is expected to unveil details of a long-awaited debt-buying plan.
+TOKYO, Sep 5 (Reuters) - The euro dipped slightly against the dollar in early Asian trading on Wednesday but was seen supported before Thursday’s European Central Bank meeting at which the ECB is expected to unveil details of its long-awaited debt-buying plan.

 “The euro is finding the going a little bit easier.
 The prospect of the collapse of the euro is becoming a distant memory with many former bears.
 And the temperature seems to be rising amongst the perma bears,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co.

-ECB President Mario Draghi told European lawmakers on Monday that purchases of short-term sovereign bonds to help debt-burdened countries like Spain and Italy would not breach European Union rules, according to a recording obtained by Reuters.
+ECB President Mario Draghi told European lawmakers on Monday that purchases of short-term sovereign bonds would not breach European Union rules, according to a recording obtained by Reuters.

 Still, fears that the ECB could disappoint and trigger a further euro correction prompted some investors to take profits on its recent gains.